rene415/libft_2.0/README.md

 tolower
 ```

 Part two of the project is to recode the following functions.
-Most of these functions are not built in the system but will be needed for future projects.
+Most of these functions are not in the built in the system but will be needed for future projects.

 ```
 ft_memalloc